 Background

 In the year 2005, the Ministry of Environment, Lands and Agricultural Development (MELAD) through the Environment Conservation Division implemented the Kaoki-maange recycling project as part of a long-term strategy to minimize plastic and hazardous waste disposal.
 The operation of the recycling scheme led by the national Operator which was appointed and selected by the Ministry following the competitive tendering process.
 The recyclable materials that are covered under this scheme covers only the aluminium cans, car batteries and the PET Bottles.
 The operational arrangements involved mainly collection of the above recyclable items from the designated collection points on South Tarawa and Betio which are taken, crushed and stored awaiting exports to the international buyers.

+Additional items to be also recycled to further minimize waste on South Tarawa and to be included in the Kaoki maange operations.
+Suppliers or interested tenders are expected to recycle glass containers (soy sauce, baby food, glass louvers etc).
+Tyres which can be processed into many other products such as gardening, decorations etc. Fabric which can be recycled rather than thrown away, also used to fill up seawall and foundations of buildings.
+Plastic food wraps are expected to be recycled as they are also a main source of pollution.
+The supplier is to clearly state what his or her plan are when managing these wastes whether to resell them for seawall fill up or other recycle techniques should be reflected in the plan.

 The operation of the Kaoki-maaange recycling system requires strict monitoring by the MELAD to ensure that collections are properly carried out in a timely manner to serve the public needs and to ensure compliance of operations to sound environmental policies which are stated clearly under the environment license.
 Given the bulk of the recyclable times to be collected under the system, the Ministry anticipates for prompt collections, timely crushing and exporting of the recyclable materials to the overseas buyers.
 The Contractor is also anticipated to provide the best management approaches to manage operations effectively including safeguarding and timely maintenance of the equipment including other KM assets available at the main Operating yard in Betio.
 Although the current system focused mainly on South Tarawa with limited recyclables items collected under the system, there is a long-term plan of the Ministry to extend the service to cover the remaining islands of Kiribati and to include as well other type of wastes that are seen feasible to be included under this recycling system.